 Cities are increasingly focused on designing food policies which address the multiple challenges related to food systems, including food education, production and procurement, health, and climate change.
 We argue that the Right to Food principle must become the cornerstone of such policies working cohesively with partners involved in action.
 Urban food policies and programmes, and food partnerships in the UK and Europe offer good models but more must be done together to ensure that access to healthy food for all becomes a human right embedded in policy.

 This symposium brings together third sector, local government and academic speakers to share ideas and best practice in Right to Food and food policy initiatives, building on the work being done across the channel by 3i University Network cross-channel partner cities such as Lille, France, and Ghent, Belgium.
-The symposium explores the barriers, tensions, relationships and achievements in acting through three themes: food povertyurban food policies and spatial aspects related to it.
+The symposium explores the barriers, tensions, relationships and achievements in acting through three themes: food poverty, urban food policies and spatial aspects related to it.
 Attendees will then use the change framework (mapping and discussing transformational triggers formed by institutions, interests and ideas), in a workshop session to drive forward a localised policy agenda.

 The Centre for the Sustainable Built Environment at the University of Kent is pleased to host a workshop on climate emergency that addresses these three connected questions.
 We invite any stakeholders and interested parties from the region – government, charity, public-facing – to join the discussion!

-Heritage buildings and sites are a key asset for the county of Kent.
+Heritage buildings and sites are a key asset for the UK.
 Their cultural and historical value does not only lie in the embodiment of a collective place-based memory and identity, but also in the contribution to the architectural quality of places and the local economies.
+While the synergies between historical buildings and sites, and economic development are recognised at a policy level, its social value is more difficult to acknowledge.
+The power of heritage sites to enhance community identity and attachment to place, or to contribute to the wellbeing of residents and visitors is difficult to quantify.

+Furthermore, the definition of heritage is evolving and, if seen through the lens of social value, can encompass marginal, everyday sites.
+It can substantially contribute to the making of local identities that are rarely classified as heritage.
+As a result the social value is often ignored in their designation and management.
 There are exceptions.
 For example, Brixton Market has been recently listed following pressure from local residents.
-Also, importantly, new concepts and methodologies to redefine the value of heritage have emerged such as everyday heritage, which defines sites that rather that receiving official recognition because of their historical significance are places that matter to people, and possess existential and affective meanings (Giombini, 2020).
+Also, importantly, new concepts and methodologies to redefine the value of heritage have emerged such as everyday heritage, which defines sites that rather that receiving official recognition because of their historical significance are places that matter to people, and possess existential and affective meanings.
 Likewise, there have been attempts to demonstrate the real whole value of heritage sites using tools such as Social Return on Investments, which can quantify social benefits.

 The county of Kent offers many spaces for the exploration of such new approach to heritage.
 In addition to areas of high heritage significance, it is also home to many areas with multiple levels of deprivation.
 The post-industrial towns of Chatham, Margate and Ramsgate, offer rich site for exploring the social value of its distinct, yet unrecognised urban landscapes and architecture.